 Teva Canada is committed to treating all people with respect, and in a manner that allows them to maintain their dignity and independence.
-Teva Canada believes in inclusiveness and equal opportunity, and is committed to meeting the needs of people with Disabilities in a supportive and timely manner.
-Teva Canada will prevent and remove barriers to Accessibility and meet Accessibility requirements under the Accessibility for Ontarians with Disabilities Act, where applicable.
+Teva Canada believes in inclusiveness and equal opportunity, and is committed to meeting the needs of people with a Handicap in a supportive and timely manner.
+Teva Canada will prevent and remove barriers to Accessibility and comply with the spirit and requirements of the Quebec Charter of Human Rights and Freedoms.

-Teva Canada will make emergency information available in an accessible way to employees and, upon request, to customers of and visitors to the company.
-Teva Canada will also establish individualized emergency response plans and issue appropriate information to employees with Disabilities who self-identify, whenever necessary.
+Teva Canada will make emergency information available in an accessible way, to employees, and, upon request, to customers of and visitors to the company.
+Teva Canada will also establish individualized emergency response plans and issue appropriate information to employees with Handicaps who self-identify, whenever necessary.